tkzic/maxradio/README.txt

 This project is available as a zipped archive file (.zip)

 1) Unzip the the downloaded file.
 It will be a folder.
 Feel free to rename the folder to something more convenient.
-For example, maxradio or maxsdr5.
+For example, maxsdr5.
 In this document we'll call it the maxsdr5 folder.

-2) Add the folder to the Max/MSP user filepath.
-From the Options : File Preferences menu, click the '+' in the lower left corner of the File Preferences window, and click the 'choose' button to browse to the folder.
+2) Note: If you are using the Runtime version of Max you can now change audio settings by double-clicking the green "audioSettings" object in the lower right corner of the screen, next to the "audio on/off" button.

 3) Check online documentation for help on how to use the program http://zerokidz.com/radio